ices-taf-dev/taf-four-minutes/README.md

 ## taf-four-minutes

-The [`targets-four-minutes`](https://github.com/wlandau/targets-four-minutes) example is a basic introduction to how pipelines are organized and run using the `targets` package.
+The [`targets-four-minutes`](https://github.com/wlandau/targets-four-minutes) example is a basic demonstration of how pipelines are organized and run using the `targets` package.
 The similar `taf-four-minutes` analysis is a workflow organized and run using the `TAF` package.
 This facilitates comparing the functionality of the two packages.

 ## How to run